lucylow/En_francais_si_vous_plait-/README.md

 ## Motivation

 * **Linguistic analysis** to detect language tones from written text
-* Learn the tone of customer's communications and responds with an appropriate tone
 * Implementation of **Fairseq's Machine Learning Sequence Modeling toolkit in PyTorch**
+* Business applications to learn the tone of customer's communications and responds with an appropriate tone

 ## Technical Convolutional Neural Networks (CNN)